-US District Judge Derrick Watson issued the longer-lasting hold on the ban hours after hearing arguments.
+US District Judge Derrick Watson issued the longer-lasting hold on the ban several hours after hearing arguments.

 Hawaii says the policy discriminates against Muslims and hurts the state’s tourist-dependent economy.

-The implied message in the revised ban is like a "neon sign flashing 'Muslim ban, Muslim ban'" that the government did not bother to turn off, state attorney general Douglas Chin told the judge.
+The implied message in the revised ban is like a “neon sign flashing ‘Muslim ban, Muslim ban’,” that the government didn’t bother to turn off, state Attorney General Douglas Chin told the judge.

-Earlier this month, Judge Watson prevented the federal government from suspending new visas for people from Somalia, Iran, Syria, Sudan, Libya and Yemen and freezing the nation's refugee programme.
-His ruling came hours before the federal government planned to start enforcing Mr Trump's executive order.
+Earlier this month, Watson prevented the federal government from suspending new visas for people from Somalia, Iran, Syria, Sudan, Libya and Yemen and freezing the nation’s refugee programme.
+His ruling came just hours before the federal government planned to start enforcing Trump’s executive order.

 Trump called Watson’s previous ruling an example of “unprecedented judicial overreach”.
 The Department of Justice didn’t immediately comment on the latest ruling.